Nikon Z7 Review

 The Z7 draws its power from an EN-EL15b lithium ion rechargeable battery.
 It can also accept the earlier EN-EL15 and EN-EL15a types, but cannot charge these in-camera as it can with the newest packs, and may also yield lesser battery life.
-Full battery life figures have not been finalized, but we know that the Z7 is CIPA-rated for 330 shots when using the EVF, however Nikon noted that early hands-on reports from pros using pre-release cameras out in the field indicate real-world battery life far exceeds the CIPA figure.
+The Z7 is CIPA-rated for only 330 shots on a charge when using the EVF or 400 shots when using the LCD monitor, however hands-on experience out in the field indicates real-world battery life far exceeds these CIPA figures.
 We also know that Nikon is working on designing a multi-power battery pack which will accept two EN-EL15b battery packs, increasing battery life by some 80% in the process.
-Watch this space for more info once the pack is officially announced!
+Watch this space for more info once the pack is officially announced.

 Nikon Z7 price and availability

 Available in the US market since 27 September 2018, the Nikon Z7 is priced at US$3,400 or thereabouts, body only.
 A kit version including the Nikkor Z 24-70 f/4 S lens is priced in the vicinity of US$4,000.